Source-aware

 Source-Aware Folders

-Group downloads by where they came from, even when the file type itself is not special.
+Group downloads by where they came from, even when Chrome gives incomplete metadata or the file type itself is not special.

 Path 1